Anomalies

 | Duplicate bill payment | A bill with more than one payment record | High |

-| Duplicate vendor | Active vendors clustered by shared email or normalized (fuzzy) name | Medium |
+| Duplicate vendor | Active vendors that look like the same company (similar name or shared email) | Medium |

 Recurring-payment guardrail